dmorigin/se_mod_alm/README.md

 You can set the following two things:

-* delay: Specifies the delay in ms between closing one side of the airlock and opening the other.
-The default value is 1000ms.
+* delay: Specifies the delay in seconds between closing one side of the airlock and opening the other.
+The default value is 1s.
 * automatic: Here you can select the automatic mode.
 There are 3 modes available.
   * Full: In this mode everything is automatic.
 Is default value.
   * Half: In this mode all other doors are locked and unlocked, but not automatically opened.